ROSALIND-BIO/Rosalind-Technical-Challenge/README.md

 # Gym App

 You're starting your own gym business, and you decided to get rid of the pen and paper and move all your clients to your website.
-For this, you decided to build yourself the REST API to power your systems.
+For this, you decided to build yourself a Django app to power your systems.

 Your gym opens for **8 hours a day (from 8a to 6p), 6 days (Monday to Saturday) a week**, and for organization purposes, **each student can schedule an hour per day to work out**.